arvizuaj/strength_and_honor/README.md

-# strength_and_honor
+#strength_and_honor

-#author: andrew arvizu
+#author: andrew arvizu (03/2025)

-#date: 03/2025
-#purpose: fantasy football free agency intake form
+#purpose: fantasy football free agency intake form that must be done outside of available platforms because they do not offer the functionality to conduct a bid-based auction style system

-#Visitors
+#solution: this application intake form consolidates the results and publishes them to a Google Sheets document (via API) that is managed by the league commish

-#Use the intake application at [strengthandhonor.](https://strengthandhonor.streamlit.app/)
+#Use the intake app at [strengthandhonor.streamlit.app)